Ocean Beach Park

 To project the impacts of converting the Great Highway into an oceanfront park on the local economy and public safety, we analyzed current visitation on the weekends when the Great Highway is closed to vehicles, vehicle crashes and 911 emergency response times across the neighborhood since the pilot program began as well as eight case studies that underwent similar transformations from a roadway or industrial area to a public park.

-We can conclusively and confidently say that converting the Great Highway into an oceanfront park will have a signficant positive impact on public safety, the local businesses community and over time, the City of San Francisco's tax base.
+We can conclusively and confidently say that converting the Great Highway into an oceanfront park will have a significant positive impact on public safety, the local businesses community and over time, the City of San Francisco's tax base.

 Learn how we arrived at our projections